obrien-lab/A-P-and-E-site-analysis/README.md

-# Point of action cover at tRNA analysis
+# Point of action cover at tRNA level analysis
 1. Cooperativity effect calculated for E and P-site effect on A-site
 2. 7 ribo-seq data used for thsis analysis
 3. Normalised ribsome density calculated for each gene